Displayr/rhtmlDonut/docs/layout_algorithm.md

 *Config Descriptions*

-* *donut inner radius*: The radius of the inside of the donut, expressed as a percentage of the donut outer radius.
-Set to 0% to make a traditional pie graph
+* *donut inner radius*: The radius of the inside of the donut, expressed as a proportion of the donut outer radius.
+Set to 0 to make a traditional pie graph.
 * *label offset percentage*: The distance the labels should be placed "beyond" the outer donut radius, expressed as a percentage of the donut outer radius.
 * *max label width percentage*: maximum label width as a percentage of total width
 * *label font size*: initial font size used for labels before adjustments